Real estate

 Pay attention to education and training

-Experience and Specialisation
+Experience and Specialization

 Transparent Communication and Trust

-Open and Honest Advice
+Open and honest advice

-Legal regulations regarding the broker commission
+Legal regulations on broker commission

 Who pays the commission?

-Negotiation possibilities for the commission
+Negotiation possibilities for commission

 Tips for reducing broker costs

-Comparison of different offers
+Comparing different offers

-Protect Yourself: Legal Aspects of Hiring a Broker
+Secure Yourself: Legal Aspects of Broker Engagement

-Protect Yourself: Legal Aspects of Hiring a Broker
+Secure Yourself: Legal Aspects of Broker Engagement

-Protect Yourself: Legal Aspects of Hiring a Broker
+Secure Yourself: Legal Aspects of Broker Engagement

-Protect Yourself: Legal Aspects of Hiring a Broker
+Secure Yourself: Legal Aspects of Broker Engagement

-The Estate Agent Contract
+The Broker Contract

-Contents and Form of the Contract
+Content and Form of the Contract

-Duties of the Agent
+Duties of the Broker

-Disputes with the Agent
+Disputes with the Broker

 Arbitration Boards and Courts

-Embrace Trends: How the Future is Changing the Real Estate Market
+Take Advantage of Trends: How the Future is Changing the Real Estate Market

-Embrace Trends: How the Future is Changing the Real Estate Market
+Take Advantage of Trends: How the Future is Changing the Real Estate Market

-Embrace Trends: How the Future is Changing the Real Estate Market
+Take Advantage of Trends: How the Future is Changing the Real Estate Market

-Embrace Trends: How the Future is Changing the Real Estate Market
+Take Advantage of Trends: How the Future is Changing the Real Estate Market

 Digitalisation and Automation